 Excelsior University is a Title IV-eligible institution offering federal student aid to students who qualify in course-based programs.
-Stand-alone exam-based options are not eligible.

 OUR MISSION

 Excelsior University provides educational opportunity to adult learners with an emphasis on those historically underrepresented in higher education.
 Excelsior meets students where they are-academically and geographically, offering quality instruction and the assessment of learning.